Karting European Championship

 The FIA Karting European Championship, officially known as the Mondokart.com FIA Karting European Championship for sponsorship reasons, is a kart racing competition organised by the CIK-FIA.
 Alongside the Karting World Championship, it is one of two major karting competitions sanctioned by the FIA.

-Several past European Champions have progressed to win the Formula One World Drivers' Championship: Michael Schumacher (1987, ICA), Jenson Button (1997, FSA), Lewis Hamilton (2000, FA), Sebastian Vettel (2001, ICA-J), and Max Verstappen (2013, KF and KZ).
+Six past European Champions have progressed to win the Formula One World Drivers' Championship: Michael Schumacher (1987, ICA), Jenson Button (1997, FSA), Lewis Hamilton (2000, FA), Sebastian Vettel (2001, ICA-J), Max Verstappen (2013, KF and KZ), and Lando Norris (2013, KF-J).
 Other previous champions to win FIA World Championships in auto racing include Yvan Muller (1986, FK), Sébastien Buemi (2002, ICA-J), Kévin Estre (2004, ICA), James Calado (2005, ICA), Michael Christensen (2005, ICA-J), and Nyck de Vries (2009, KF3).

 In recent years, European Championship has been contested across a season, where the World Championship is hosted as a single event.
 As of 2024, the European Championship is held across two direct-drive and three gearbox classes.
 The primary direct-drive class is OK, and the primary gearbox class is KZ.

 History

-Early years (1972–1981)
+Debut as international contest (1962–1969)

+The European Nations' Cup was the first competition held by the CIK-FIA upon its founding in 1962, won by Great Britain against Belgium, France, Italy, and Germany.

+Expansion to individual competition (1970–1981)

-The Karting European Championship was first held in 1972, running a 100cc direct-drive class won by Italian driver Gabriele Gorini, who retained his titles in 1973 and 1975.
+The individual European Championship was first held in 1970, running a 100cc class won by Belgian driver François Goldstein, who retained his title in 1971.
 In 1979, Cathy Muller became the first woman to win a European title, doing so in the 100cc class.
-The direct-drive category was contested under 100cc Intercontinental A (ICA) regulations until the introduction of the 135cc Formula K (FK) class in 1982, superseding ICA.
+The senior category was contested under 100cc Intercontinental A (ICA) regulations until the introduction of the 135cc Formula K (FK) class in 1982, superseding ICA.

 The gearbox category has since been added, first contested in 1974 in the Formula C (FC) class and won by Dutch driver Aad van Daalen.
 Between 1979 and 1981, a secondary gearbox class (FC-2) was held but did not return until Intercontinental C (ICC) was displaced as the lead gearbox class by FC in 1996.
 Gianfranco Baroni won four FC European Championships from 1976 to 1981.

 New Formula regulations (1982–1992)

-FK ran from 1982 to 1990, and again in 1992, as the primary direct-drive class, until it was replaced by Formula A (FA) and its Super sub-class (FSA).
-In 1988 and 1989, the Formula Super 100 (S100) class was also contested as a main direct-drive competition.
+FK ran from 1982 to 1990, and again in 1992, as the primary senior class, until it was replaced by Formula A (FA) and its Super sub-class (FSA).
+In 1988 and 1989, the Formula Super 100 (S100) class was also contested as a main senior competition.